prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The route prefix Alertmanager registers HTTP handlers for.
+<p>routePrefix Alertmanager registers HTTP handlers for.
 This is useful,
 if using ExternalURL and a proxy is rewriting HTTP routes of a request, and the actual ExternalURL is still true, but the server serves requests under a different route prefix.
 For example for use with <code>kubectl proxy</code>.</p>